Arithmetic subsequences in a random ordering of an additive set

 \hldest{xyz}{}{arbfinite} \boldlabel Arbitrary finite abelian groups.
 Because the groups of order $n$ may have wildly different structures, we cannot hope to give a sensible asymptotic result that is valid for all finite additive groups.
-For example, both $\zed{2^d}$ and $(\zed 2)^d$ have order $2^d$, but Theorem~\the\cyclicthm\ tells us that a random ordering of the first group will have an arithmetic subsequence of length roughly $d/\log d$ while an ordering of the second group cannot have a 3-term arithmetic subsequence.
+For example, both $\zed{2^d}$ and $(\zed 2)^d$ have order $2^d$, but Theorem~\the\cyclicthm\ tells us that a random ordering of the first group will have an arithmetic subsequence of length asymptotic to $2\log(2^d)/\log\log(2^d)$ with probability tending to $1$, while an ordering of the second group cannot have a 3-term arithmetic subsequence.
 Every finite abelian group $Z$ admits a unique {\it invariant factor decomposition}

 where $n_1\divides n_2$, $n_2\divides n_3$, and so on (the factors increase in size from left to right).
 In other words, $\zed{n_d}$ is the largest cyclic subgroup of $Z$ and $Z$ cannot be written as a product of fewer than $d$ cyclic groups.
 Of course, we have $n = n_1n_2\cdots n_d$.
 With this decomposition, we can generalise the bounds obtained in Lemma~\the\kpermscyclic\ to all finite additive groups.